uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 * [Background image](#background-image)

 ## Manufacturers
-Basically _Deep OBD for BMW and VAG_ can operate in two modes, either BMW or VAG.
+Basically the _Deep OBD app_ can operate in two modes, either BMW or VAG.
 You have to select the car manufacturer first.
 The VAG group mode (VW, Audi, Seat, Skoda) is still experimental and only supports the protocols KPW2000, KWP1281 and TP2.0.
 A [Replacement firmware for ELM327](Replacement_firmware_for_ELM327.md) adapter is required for this mode.

 ## Supported adapters
-_Deep OBD for BMW and VAG_ supports several OBD II adapters:
+The _Deep OBD app_ supports several OBD II adapters:
 * Standard FTDI based USB "INPA compatible" D-CAN/K-Line adapters (all protocols)
 * ELM327 based Bluetooth and WiFi adapters.
 Recommended ELM327 versions are 1.4b, 1.5 and origin 2.1, which are based on PIC18F25K80 processor (no MCP2515 chip) (D-CAN protocol only)
 * Custom [Bluetooth D-CAN/K-Line adapter](Build_Bluetooth_D-CAN_adapter.md) (BMW-FAST protocol over D-CAN and K-Line)